 All manuscripts in discussion are archived in SOILD and receive a DOI.
 The short comments, referee comments, editor comments, and author comments posted in the interactive discussion also receive their own DOI, which allows citation of every individual interactive comment.

 How does SOIL ensure the quality of its manuscripts in discussion?

 What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in SOIL?
 Can the manuscript be removed from SOILD?

-Discussion papers published in SOILD remain permanently archived, citable, and publicly accessible.
-Normally, they cannot be withdrawn after publication.
+All preprints posted in SOILD remain permanently archived, citable, and publicly accessible and therefore cannot be removed.
 This approach has been chosen for a number of practical and conceptual reasons, and it has proven to be beneficial for scientific communication and quality assurance as explained above.

 Overall, we are confident that the advantages of permanent archiving outweigh the potential disadvantages.
 For exceptional individual cases in which this policy may be disadvantageous, we regret any potential inconvenience.
 Nevertheless, we hope that we have the authors' understanding and continued support in the effort to improve scientific communication and quality assurance via interactive open-access publishing.